Head of Department: Mrs M Harris

 Unit 2: Set Task 40%

 There is a set task at the end of the course.
 A question paper is issued in January and gives a list of starting points to select from.
-You will have approximately fifteen weeks of class time to produce supporting work.
+You will have approximately twelve weeks of class time to produce supporting work.
 The final piece is produced in a ten-hour period.
 Students can work in any medium of their choice.

-As a Textile Design student you will be introduced to a wide range of processes and skills through investigation and exploration in fabric, drawing and photography.
+As a Textile Design student, you will be introduced to a wide range of processes and skills through investigation and exploration in fabric, drawing and photography.
 The visual and tactile qualities of materials will be explored and you will be encouraged to learn new techniques, and to experiment with their application in a variety of personal outcomes.
-Learning from and about the work of Fashion Designers, Artists, Photographers and Textile Designers is an integral part of the course.
+Learning from, and about the work of Fashion Designers, Artists, Photographers and Textile Designers is an integral part of the course.
 The emphasis being on personal enthusiasm and involvement.